-Mr. Heiss reported on the increasing dialogue and cooperation between Arizona's COGs and MPOs relative to the most urgent needs on the State Highway System and that due to the impact on the Central Yavapai Metropolitan Planning Organization, the Flagstaff Metropolitan Planning Organization, and the Northern Arizona Council of Governments, our planning partners in northern Arizona are requesting the other COGs and MPOs to support a public-private partnership that will address the short-term needs, and eventually the long term needs on I-17.
+Mr. Heiss reported on the increasing dialogue and cooperation between Arizona's COGs and MPOs relative to the most urgent needs of the State Highway System and that due to the impact on the Central Yavapai Metropolitan Planning Organization, the Flagstaff Metropolitan Planning Organization, and the Northern Arizona Council of Governments, our planning partners in northern Arizona are requesting the other COGs and MPOs to support a public-private partnership that will address the short-term needs, and eventually the long term needs on I-17.
 He further explained that the proposed Resolution expresses SEAGO's support for the public-private partnership to construct the needed improvements to I-17.
-Councilman Richard Ortega made a motion to approve Resolution No. 2015-06.
+Mr. Potucek asked if the I-17 improvements had anything to do with the I-11 project and Mr. Heiss replied that they are completely separate projects.
+Chair Dille asked why there was a need for a resolution and Mr. Heiss stated it was mainly for supporting the other COGs and MPOs involved.
+Mr. Skeete made a motion to approve Resolution No. 2015-06.